Swam80/AtliQ-HR-Analytics/README.md

 2. **Data Gathering and Transformation**:
 - Collected the attendance data from the provided Excel file.
 - Utilized ETL operations to clean and transform the data into a suitable format for analysis.
+- Combined different excel sheets and created template function to transform and merge new data.
 3. **Creating Metrics using DAX**:
 - Implemented Data Analysis Expressions (DAX) to create key metrics, including attendance percentages, sick leave percentages, WFH percentages, and more.